gblikas/set-theory-solutions-manual/README.md

 These exercises are here to help the self-learner;

 In addition, this is a raw, editable latex file.
-I will post pdfs.

 * Halmos.
 P..
 "Naive Set Theory"-- Section 1
 * Halmos.
 P..
 "Naive Set Theory"-- Section 2